hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Receiving Data Streams with `receive`

-The `receive` statement wraps a stream to receive data from it.
+Inside a `task` block, the `receive` operation wraps a stream to receive data from it.

 ```
 receive(stream_name)